What you need to know about the Minneapolis charter amendments

 How would it work?

 That is unclear.
-So far, council members have not offered any details of how a rent control program would work.
+So far, council members have not offered any details of how a rent-control program would work.
 They want to first see if voters will approve the question before discussing it.
 If voters approve the proposed amendment, the changes will be put into the charter — the city's constitution — and would become legally effective Dec.
-3. The City Council would later have the option to enact a rent control ordinance without seeking voter approval, or could bring the issue back to voters in another election.
-The Charter Commission argues that the council must still have to go back to voters before enacting such an ordinance, which the council disputes.
+3. The City Council would later have the option to enact a rent-control ordinance without seeking voter approval, or could bring the issue back to voters in another election.
+The Charter Commission argues that the council must still go back to voters before enacting such an ordinance, which the council disputes.

 Is there rent control in Minnesota?